Before making an application

 • The application was incomplete

-• Supporting documents were not supplied
+• Supporting documents or quotes were not supplied

-• Received after the advertised closing date
+• Application received after the advertised closing date

 • The benefits and outcomes of the project are not clearly explained